-Community (C) - Okehampton Town Council seeks to be at the heart of the community and its activities.
+Okehampton Town Council seeks to be at the heart of the community and its activities.
 It will work closely with local voluntary, business, community groups and third/public sector partners within Okehampton that are key to vibrant and successful community life.

-C1 Working Together - the Council will work with the Borough and County Councils and other representative bodies, partners, and public authorities to promote a vibrant and healthy community life and wellbeing.
+C1 Working Together - the council will work with the Borough and County Councils, local Town and Parish Councils, and other representative bodies, partners and public authorities to promote a vibrant and healthy community life and wellbeing.

-Representative Members of both West Devon Borough Council (WDBC) and Devon County Council (DCC) regularly attend meetings of the Council.
+Representative Members of both West Devon Borough Council (WDBC) and Devon County Council (DCC) are invited to attend meetings of the Council.
 They provide information and similarly feedback to WDBC/DCC any issues that may have arisen.

-Members of WDBC, DCC and other bodies are invited to the regular Councillor Surgeries giving residents the opportunity to speak directly with them in a local setting.
+Members of WDBC, DCC and other bodies can be invited to the regular Councillor Surgeries giving residents the opportunity to speak directly with them in a local setting.